amw6765/AnthonyWlodarczyk_Repo100/docs/faq.md

 ## Where did you first find interest in the digital arts?
 - "I first began working with the digital arts when I was 13 years old.
 I just had recieved my first MacBook and I had a friend that was into editing and efx in Adobe After Efeects.
 Soon I began wortking with him creating and making Call of Duty edits on YouTube.
 After a while I began working with Cinema 4D and Adobe Photoshop."

-## What is my favorite software to use?
+## What is your favorite software to use?
 - "My favorite go-to software would be Adobe Photoshop.
 I love the tools and functionality of the application.
 For the specific type of work that i enjoy doing best, Photoshop beautifully fits its needs."

 ## What is your dream job?